Undergraduate Course Catalog 2014-2015

 SW 897/797, Social Action in the Dominican Republic, is a 3-graduate credit or 4-undergraduate credit course in which students will examine the issues of race, culture, and social justice in the Dominican Republic through the mediums of service work alongside Dominican hosts, lectures, discussions, and assignments during UNH’s spring break.
 This course is open to students from a variety of disciplines, both graduate and undergraduate, who have an interest or experience in the subject matter.
 Contact Matthew Toms, course instructor, at email@example.com.

 For six weeks each summer, students from across the United States have the opportunity to participate in the UNH Cambridge Summer Program held at Cambridge University in England.
 Program participants choose from courses in literature, writing, history, and humanities, taught by faculty from Cambridge University and UNH.
 Students live and study at Gonville and Caius College, one of the oldest colleges at Cambridge University, and travel on excursions throughout the UK.
 The program is open to students who have successfully completed at least one year of college.
 Participation fulfills UNH’s Discovery Program requirement in World Cultures.
-The program is administered by the COLA Center for Study Abroad, and the faculty directors are Michael Ferber (summer 2013) and Brigitte Bailey (summer 2014).
-For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit www.unh.edu/cambridge.
+The program is administered by the COLA Center for Study Abroad.
+For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/english/program/england-cambridge.

 Lancaster University is a comprehensive university similar to UNH in size, setting, and program offerings.
 The program allows students to spend a semester or a year in Lancaster while still making normal progress toward their UNH degree.
 Lancaster enjoys a diverse campus and is centrally located for travel to Scotland, Wales, Ireland, and London.
 Contact the Center for International Education, Hood House, (603) 862-2398, e-mail email@example.com, or visit www.unh.edu/cie.